BLCM/bl3mods/Apocalyptech/gear_changes/all_weapons_can_anoint/README.md

 This *does* exclude The Shoddy, since it seems quite fitting that that gun wouldn't have anointments on it.

+Should be up to date with DLC4 (Psycho Krieg and the Fantastic Fustercluck).

 Changelog
 =========

+**v1.1.0** - Sep 26, 2020
+ * Updated with DLC4 items

 **v1.0.0** - Sep 26, 2020
  * First versioned release